 After contract award, the Contract Cost Estimate is adjusted to reflect the successful contractor's current labor rates.
 The contracting officer will determine the current Other Direct Labor Factor (ODLF) applicable to the contractor and apply it to the contractor's current Forward Pricing Rates to determine the labor rate to be used in establishing the Final Cost Estimate.
 This labor rate, in lieu of the competitive composite rate, is applied to the Preliminary Cost Estimate to calculate the Final Cost Estimate.
 The difference between the Final Cost Estimate and the contract award price represents the potential profit or loss of the contractor that should be maintained throughout the performance period, as stated in the Doctrine of Equitable Adjustment.
-A contractor that "buys-in" to a contract (submits a bid lower than his estimated cost or with little or no profit in order to win the bid) should not be allowed to recover the loss through excessive prices in contract modifications after award.
-Likewise, the Government must not attempt to reduce the contractor's potential profit by allowing insufficient consideration for changes after award.
+A contractor that "buys-in" to a contract (submits a bid lower than his estimated cost or with little or no profit in order to win the bid) should not be allowed to recover the loss through excessive prices in contractor's potential profit by allowing insufficient consideration for changes after award.